GOSH Docker Extension implements GOSH repository management and image verification as the newest feature of Docker - a Docker Extension.

 The second member is the GOSH DAO Bot.
 It will synchronize repositories with github on GOSH.

 Any other members can be added at creation - just enter the username of each member in new line.

-At any later time the list of members can be expanded.
+At any later time the list of members can be expanded by voting.

 Click Create organization.

 Once created, your organization will appear in the organization list.
 Click on it to continue.